 Step 5.
 Windows will walk you through the remaining steps with on-screen instructions.

-It's worth mentioning that this doesn't impact your personal files.
+It's worth mentioning that this does 't impact your files.
 Only system files will be restored so there's no need to worry about losing personal data from using this Windows tool.

 Still can't open Downloads Windows 10?
 The third fix we suggest trying is much simpler than the others so far.
 After you download any file, Windows takes the liberty of filtering it into a category – music, photos, videos, etc. Certain folders, like the Pictures folder, are automatically set to optimize files as photos.